Galactic Dynamics in General Relativity: the Role of Gravitomagnetism: Abstract

 \section{Abstract}

 It is a well known fact that, in the absence of Dark Matter, the observation of the rotation curves of galaxies cannot be explained in terms of Newtonian gravity.
-Rotation curves become flat in the outer regions, in contrast to what is expected according to Keplerian motion.
-The gravitational field far from the galactic center is weak enough to use Newtonian gravity, however even in the weak-field approximation, there are general relativistic effects without a Newtonian counterpart, such as the gravitomagnetic effects originating from mass currents.
-Using the gravitoelectromagnetic approach to the solution of Einstein equations in the weak-field and slow-motion approximation, we discuss some simple arguments that suggest the surprising result that gravitomagnetic effects may have an important role in understanding galactic dynamics.
-In addition, treating matter as a fluid of dust, we study the impact of post-Newtonian effects on the fluid vorticity.
+Rotation curves become flat in the outer regions, in contrast to what is expected according to Keplerian motion. {Far from the galactic center, the gravitational field is supposed to be weak enough so we expect to be able to use Newtonian Gravity; however, even in the weak-field approximation, there are general relativistic effects without a Newtonian counterpart, such as the gravitomagnetic effects originating from mass currents.} Using the gravitoelectromagnetic approach to the solution of Einstein equations in the weak-field and slow-motion approximation, we discuss some simple arguments that suggest the surprising result that gravitomagnetic effects may have a relevant role in better understanding the impact of Dark Matter on galactic dynamics.
+In addition, treating matter as a fluid of dust, we study the influence of post-Newtonian effects on the fluid vorticity.